memgraph/documentation/pages/help-center/faq.md

 * develop query modules in Python
 * manage connections to streams.

+### How can I speed up query execution?

+Indexing is not performed automatically upon data import, so try creating an [index](/fundamentals/indexes) on a label or label-property.
+Creating an index on a label-property will not create an index on a label the property corresponds to, only on the property.
+Also, enforcing a uniqueness constraint on a property will not create an index on that property.

+Also, there are several features you can employ to [speed up query execution](/querying/performance-optimization), such as analysing the graph and hinting at indexes.

 ### Does replication affect performance?

 Replication can impact performance in several ways.

 When using SYNC replica, the replication is done at the time of commit.
 This means that each commit takes longer, as the data needs to be replicated before the commit has been finalized.

-A single replica can receive only one package at a time.
-Meaning that replication is a bottleneck for highly parallel workflows.
+A single replica can receive only one package at a time, meaning that replication is a bottleneck for highly parallel workflows.

 ### How can I check storage information?